 If you want to share slices with specific people, with control over who exactly gets to see them, use our private courses system.
 This is available to people in the Teacher plan.

 With a private course, you select exactly which people can view exactly which slices.
 For more information, see Private courses on Soundslice.
+You can also ask your students to upload audio/video performances, for giving feedback.

 If you want to sell access to your slice(s), and you own the rights to the material, you can create a course and sell it on our store.
 For more information, see Selling courses on Soundslice.